 What the hell is wrong with me? she cursed herself.
 She rubbed her face and gazed at her reflection.
 It’s like I’m sad that he’s gone, but there’s something else–

 Her thoughts faltered.
 She froze.
 Her eyes were glued to the mirror, frantically studying the shift in her aura.
 No.

 Lizzie had grown accustomed to her aura and its recent shifts.
 She knew it was mostly a dull, murky red upon her arrival to Savannah, with a stripe of indigo closer to her body.
 With time, the indigo became more prominent while the red both darkened and grew clearer.
-A pale green appeared out of nowhere, sandwhiched between the former colors.
+A pale green appeared out of nowhere, sandwiched between the former colors.

-What she was most occupied with was how the lower half of the red had faded to a soft pink, contrasting the light earth tone as well as reminding her of Monty’s aura.
+What she was most occupied with was how the lower half of the red had faded to soft pink, contrasting the light earth tone as well as reminding her of Monty’s aura.

 To Be Continued

 Follow Natasha Penn

 Follow Natasha on social media as she posts updates on her blogs, manuscripts, characters, hobbies, and family!